Sanjeev98singh/100-days-of-python/README.md

 - **Base Conversion in Python**: I've recently learned how to perform base conversion in Python.
 This includes converting numbers between different bases such as binary, decimal, and hexadecimal.

 ### Day 4
-Explored Complex and String Data Types in Python
+Explored Complex, String Data Types and slice[] operator in Python

 ## Installation